Skip to main content

 How much does a turkey hunting license cost?

-Turkey tag costs range from free (included with license in TX, GA, AL, LA, OK, SC, TN, NC, VA, WV, NY, and others) to $135 for non-residents in Missouri.
-Resident turkey tags typically cost $15–$30, while non-resident tags run $35–$135.
-You'll also need a base hunting license ($25–$315 depending on state and residency).
+Turkey tag costs range from no separate tag price listed in some license-layer states to $135 for non-residents in Missouri.
+Resident turkey tags typically cost $15-$30, while non-resident tags run $35-$135.
+You will also need the required base, all-game, or big-game hunting license and any state-specific harvest record, endorsement, or public-land permit.

 When is spring turkey season?

-What are the different turkey subspecies?
+What are the four turkey subspecies?

 Can I use a rifle for turkey hunting?